 Want to explore more trails?
 Order the Iowa Bicycle Map here.

 Cedar Falls, Waterloo

 Choose your own adventure on more than 110 miles of trail loops in the Cedar Falls/Waterloo area.
 Maps provide information on 11 trail loops ranging from 2 to 16 miles.
 The trails also connect to both the Cedar Falls and Waterloo downtown districts, museums, hotels, restaurants and bars.
 More than 75 wayfinding signs help direct you to points of interest on the trails.
 Need to rest for a bit?
-Then head to Cedar Falls’ Main Street for a sweet treat at Scratch Cupcakery, a tasty brew from Singlespeed Brewing, and an overnight at the Blackhawk Hotel.
+Then head to Cedar Falls’ Main Street for a tasty brew from Singlespeed Brewing, endless shopping and an overnight stay at the Blackhawk Hotel.

 Des Moines, West Des Moines, Cumming, Martensdale

 The asphalt Great Western Trail is built on Chicago Great Western’s abandoned rail bed.
 In 16.5 miles you’ll cruise from the urban landscape of Des Moines to rural countryside near Cumming and Martensdale.
 Several picnic shelters along the way offer great stretch breaks.
 Be sure to stop at the Cumming Tap, a popular watering hole at the halfway point of the trail.

 The scenic 26-mile-long compacted limestone Heritage Trail passes through eight towns and spans all of Dubuque County.
 The gentle grade is less than 1%, making it suitable for use by all ages and abilities.
 Most of the trail is tree-covered but the further west you go the more exposed the trail becomes as it is surrounded by open swaths of native prairie grasses.